webrecorder/pywb/README.rst

 * Flexible rewriting system with pluggable rewriters for different content-types.

 * Significantly improved client-side rewriting to handle most modern web sites.

+* Improved 'calendar' query UI, groping results by year and month, and updated replay banner.

 Please see the `full documentation <https://pywb.readthedocs.org>`_ for more detailed info on all these features.